csae8092/posts/django-generic-apps/part-2-webpage.md

     'purpose_de': 'Das Ziel des Projekts "Research-Lunch" ist die Dokumentation der Implementierung der sogeannten "django-generic-apps"', 'purpose_en': 'The purpose of the project "Research-Lunch" is the documentation of the implementation fo the so called "django-generic-apps".'}
 ```

+# Conclusion and outlook:

+In this post we went through the basic steps of implementing one django-generic-app.

+1. Copy the app directory into your project's root directory.
+2. Register the app in your settings file.
+3. Register your app's URLs in your project's basic URL config file.
+4. Add some app specific configuarions if needed.
+5. Add links to you app in the base template (if needed).

+In the [next post](../part-2-a-custom-app.md)), we will create a custom app which will then serve as integration point for other django-generic-apps.